 Jody Freeman is the Archibald Cox Professor of Law and the founding director of the Harvard Law School Environmental & Energy Law Program.
 She is a leading scholar of both administrative law and environmental law, and has written extensively about climate change, environmental regulation and executive power.
 She is also known for her early work on “collaborative governance,” pioneering a field focused on public-private approaches to regulatory problems.
 Professor Freeman is the second-most cited scholar in public law across the nation.

 Professor Freeman served in the White House as Counselor for Energy and Climate Change in 2009-10, where she was the architect of the president’s historic agreement with the auto industry to double fuel efficiency standards, which launched the administration’s greenhouse gas program under the Clean Air Act.
 While in the White House, she also contributed to a host of initiatives on renewable energy, energy efficiency, transmission policy and oil and gas drilling, as well as the administration’s effort to pass legislation placing a market-based cap on carbon.
 After leaving the administration, she served as an independent consultant to the President's bipartisan Commission on the BP Deepwater Horizon Oil Spill.

-For several years, Professor Freeman served as a member of the Administrative Conference of the United States, the government think tank for improving the administrative and regulatory process.
+Professor Freeman has served as a member of the Administrative Conference of the United States, the government think tank for improving the administrative and regulatory process.
 In 2011, she was elected as a Fellow of the American College of Environmental Lawyers.
 In 2019, she was named a fellow of the American Academy of Arts and Sciences.

 Positions & Roles